aiden10/trivia/notes.md

 # Todo
 - Skip to reveal after all players guessed
     - This is a bit more difficult because I only track when players guess correctly
+- Some questions have more than 4 options due to weird formatting